Thursday, May 9, 2019 | 12:30 PM to 1:30 PM

 About the Author

 Andrew Browning was Educated at Princeton and the University of Virginia.
 He has taught history in Washington, DC, Honolulu and Portland, OR, and he has been a Virginia Governor's Fellow and a National Endowment for the Humanities Scholar.
 Browning is the author of The Panic of 1819: The First Great Depression (University of Missouri Press, 2019), which was recently nominated for the Cundill History Prize.
+Read the Wall Street Journal's review of his book here.
 He has also written articles in scholarly journals; "Our First Great Depression: The Bicentennial of the Panic of 1819" will appear in the Spring issue of Financial History magazine.

 Talk followed by Q&A and book signing.
 General admission $5; MoAF members, students and press FREE.